Volunteering for a Clinical Research Study

 What do people get out of being a participant in a research study?

 Some people appreciate the chance to learn more about their own health and the disease being studied.
 Sometimes people can gain access to newer treatments before they become widely available, or sometimes it is just the knowledge that they are helping improve the health of future generations.
-For some types of research there may be compensation payments/koha made to participants for expenses such as parking and/or transport costs, and occasionally for time.

 Are there any risks to people being a participant in a research study?